 Other things to consider

 Family planning.
 If you are in a stage in your life in which you are considering having children now or in the future, you may want to explore how different cancer prevention options might affect your plans.
-For example, some women may choose to have children earlier and plan to have a risk-reducing surgery afterwards.
-Other women may choose an alternate way of having children if they would prefer to have a risk-reducing surgery sooner.
+For example, some people may choose to have children earlier and plan to have a risk-reducing surgery afterwards.
+Others may choose an alternate way of having children if they would prefer to have a risk-reducing surgery sooner.
 Still others may decide that earlier and more frequent cancer screening works best for them.
 Discussing the different options with your family and healthcare professionals like your doctor or a genetic counselor can help you decide what works best for you.
 In addition, because genetic variants can be passed down from generation to generation, it's important to consider what your BRCA result could mean for future children.
 Consider talking to your clinician about options for starting a family, such as BRCA testing for a partner or using artificial reproductive technologies like in vitro fertilization (IVF) or frozen embryo transfer.
 Determining a partner's BRCA status can be important to understand certain risks to future children.

 Lifestyle factors.
-Although research is ongoing on how much factors like diet and exercise affect risk for cancer in women with BRCA variants, eating a healthy diet and staying physically active are still good ideas for keeping your body healthy overall.
+Although research is ongoing on how much factors like diet and exercise affect risk for cancer in people with BRCA variants, eating a healthy diet, limiting alcohol consumption, and staying physically active are still good ideas for keeping your body healthy overall.

 There are many resources out there that can help people with BRCA variants.
-These resources can be especially valuable if you do not currently have a healthcare provider or a personal doctor.
+These resources can be especially valuable if you do not currently have a personal doctor or other healthcare professional to work with.